snehalk0996/Customer_Segmentation_-_Churn_Prediction/README.md

 # 📊 Customer Segmentation & Churn Prediction

-This capstone project demonstrates the end-to-end data analytics process on a telecom customer dataset.
+This project demonstrates the end-to-end data analytics process on a telecom customer dataset.
 The primary goal is to extract insights that help improve customer retention and target the right customer segments using data-driven strategies.

 ---